dogazdmr/CampusConnect/README.md

 - Second-Hand Sales: Users can browse and list second-hand items by categories such as department, clothing, housing, etc., and utilize price filtering.
 Negotiable and non-negotiable listings are supported to accommodate various selling preferences.

-- Lost and Found: CampusConnect helps users recover lost items by allowing people to post photos and details of found items.
+- Lost and Found: CampusConnect helps users recover lost items by allowing people to post photos and details of found items as well as posting about their lost items.
 Listings include the number of days items have been in the system, with automatic removal of listings after 30 days.

 - Borrowing: Borrowing options, both paid and free, are available to users, making it easy to find and lend items or services within the community.